KittyGiraudel/site/_posts/2013-11-28-sass-brainfuck.md

   - brainfuck
 ---

 After months of experimenting with Sass, making crazy and useless things, hacking aroung the syntax and trying to do things not meant to be done, I have come up with a list of things that still kind of boggle my mind when it comes to Sass.
-Some of them are rather normal and some are just... plain weird.
+Some of them are rather normal and some are just… plain weird.
 Please, follow my lead.

 ## Lengths are numbers

-Like... for real.
+Like… for real.
 There is no distinction in Sass between what you'd call a number (e.g. `42`) and what you'd call a length (e.g. `1337px`).
 In a sense, that makes sense (see what I did there?).
 You want to be able to do something like this:

 ```scss
 $value: 42px;